vladmog/Sprint-Challenge-Redux-Smurfs/README.md

   <!-- store -->
     The store is a "global state" that can be accessed by other components via mapStateToProps in conjunction with connect.
+    Known as a 'single source of truth' because it maintains data/states utilized by the entire application

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?